yaikobzeray/dev-journal/activity_log.md

 Studied JavaScript closures and the module pattern.
 Important for encapsulation without classes.

 *Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Thursday, 09 May 2024 — Entry 1

+Set up docker-compose for local dev: Django, PostgreSQL, Redis, and Nginx all in one command.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*